uhuruos/CloverOS/README.md

 - I can't figure out how to change the port in rtorrent-ps

 - Firefox and twm aren't 100% compatible, switch to fvwm needed

-### I want to host a mirror
-Run `rsync -av --delete rsync://fr.cloveros.ga/cloveros /your/webserver/location/` and tell me the domain (or IP) so I can give you a cloveros.ga subdomain

 ### How often is this updated?
 It's stable rolling release, I update the binhost about once a week.